+Roofing including roof space and reasonable to do so.
+The roof is of pitched timber construction overlaid with slates.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Wallhead gutters with cast iron downpipes.
+Gutters and downpipes are of cast iron construction.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-Main walls are of traditional solid stone construction.
+Main walls are of solid stone construction pointed externally.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are replacement upvc double glazed type.
-The front access door is of a pvc type.
+Windows are of single glazed timber type.
 External decorations Visually inspected.
-PVC finishes.
-Conservatories / porches NOT APPLICABLE Communal areas NOT APPLICABLE Garages and permanent outbuildings NOT APPLICABLE Outside areas and boundaries Visually inspected.
-The property benefits from private garden ground to the front elevation where the boundaries are defined by stone walls and metal fencing.
+Cast iron rainwater goods are painted and external timbers are painted.
+Conservatories / porches NOT APPLICABLE Communal areas Circulation areas visually inspected.
+Communal entrance hall and stairway which accessed via a secured entry system.
+Garages and permanent outbuildings NOT APPLICABLE Outside areas and boundaries Visually inspected.
+The property benefits from private garden ground to the side and rear.
+Boundaries are of stone walling.
 Ceilings Visually inspected from floor level.
-Lath and plaster and plasterboard.
+Ceilings are a mix of lath and plaster and plasterboard lined.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Lath and plaster and plasterboard lined.
+Internal walls are a mix of plaster on the hard and plasterboard lined.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Floors throughout are of suspended timber variety with partial fitted floor coverings.
-No access was gained to any sub-floor areas.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Suspended timber with fitted floor coverings throughout.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were internal joinery and kitchen manys moved.
 Kitchen units were visually inspected excluding appliances.
-Kitchen fittings are of a wall and base type with worktop surface areas present.
 Internal doors, skirtings and facings are of a timber variety.
+The kitchen is fitted with a range of floor and wall mounted units.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-The fireplace within the livingroom has been blocked over and is no longer in use.
-Internal decorations longer in use.
+There is an open fire within the livingroom.
 Internal decorations Visually inspected.
-Internal decorations longer in use.
-Internal decorations Cellars Visually inspected.
-Cellars Visually inspected.
-Papered and painted throughout.
-NOT APPLICABLE Visually inspected.
-Papered and painted throughout.
+Internal decorative finishes are mostly of paint.
+Cellars NOT APPLICABLE Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on. meet modern standards.
+If any services are turned off, the